DISLMcGill/pandas-query-generator/README.md

 ## How does it work?

-Check out the [paper](https://github.com/DISLMcGill/pandas-query-generator/blob/master/docs/paper.pdf) in the docs folder for more information!
+Check out the [paper](https://github.com/DISLMcGill/pandas-query-generator/blob/master/docs/paper.pdf) in the docs folder or watch the [demo](https://www.youtube.com/watch?v=u3P-EHIwbO0) for more information.

 ## Prior Art